OpenRiak/riak_kv/docs/RiakTheoryGuide.md

 ### Object API

 When a request is made to PUT an object in Riak, the PUT is sent to an available primary to coordinate the change.
 A Primary vnode is considered available when the node on which it resides is considered by cluster health-checks to be active, and it is currently reachable.
 The coordination of a change is the updating of the version history of the object (the version vector), storing the object and prompting replication to other clusters where required.
-The PUT is then sent to the remaining available primaries (or fallbacks should there be a failure) to be stored, if the version history indicates this change is more recent that the currently stored object.
+The PUT is then sent to the remaining available primaries (or fallbacks should there be a failure), to be stored at those vnodes if the version history indicates this change is more recent that the currently stored object.

-Handling a forwarded PUT is less expensive than coordinating a PUT, but not by an order of magnitude.
+Handling a forwarded PUT is marginally less expensive than coordinating a PUT.

 When a request is made to GET an object in Riak, the metadata (containing the vector of the version history) for that object is fetched from each vnode in the preflist.
 The first vnode to respond is tasked with fetching the value, and the remaining responses are used to determine whether the fetched value represents the most recent version (and if it is it may be returned to the client as the response).
 If a replacement (later) version is available, then that is fetched as the value instead.
 If analysis of the version vector and the version of the values, cannot determine which value is up-to-date the full history of unreconciled values is returned as "siblings".